-Network policies demand traffic to traverse a sequence of specified middleboxes.
-As a result, network administrators are often required to manually install middleboxes in the data path of end points or significantly alter network partition and carefully craft routing in order to meet policy requirements.
+Wei Zhao is with Department of Computer and Information Science, University of Macau, Macau SAR, China.
+E-mail: weizhao@umac.mo.
+Network policies demand that traffic traverse a sequence of specified middleboxes.
+As a result, network administrators are often required to manually install middleboxes in the data path of end points or significantly alter network partition and carefully craft routing in order to meet policy requirements [3].
 There is a consequent lack of flexibility that makes DC networks prone to misconfiguration, and it is no coincidence that there is emerging evidence demonstrating that up to 78% of DC downtime is caused by misconfiguration [2] [4].